Top 10 Tips for Saving Money On Your Car

 We have pulled together a list of ideas that should help keep your costs to an absolute minimum even if you can only implement some of them.

-Brake Fluid – Brakes will work a lot better and last a lot longer if you change your brake fluid every 30,000 miles.
+Brakes will work a lot better and last a lot longer if you change your brake fluid every 30,000 miles.
 This is a very simple thing that you can do at home.

 Check your tire pressure once a month.
 This simple and very fast maintenance check can add up savings at the gas pump!